 In the 18th century, our young Republic witnessed the migration of French chefs fleeing the French revolution.
 Our Limeño elite was eager to assimilate French recipes as well as to speak polished French.

 Despite the changes in cultural and fashionable trends, Chanfainita remained in the background.
 The dish was never embraced due to its affiliation with the lower classes.
 For the Peruvian elite, to be seen eating Chanfainita was a sign of a lower status.
 Another popular dish also suffered the same rejection: Ceviche.
 Fortunately, segregationist policies could never erase what is truly authentic.
 After being brushed aside, it is ironical that now both recipes are Peru’s most iconic dishes.
 The reason is obvious: both plates embody the rich cultural heritage of Peru.
 Its history, flavors, beliefs, hopes, and experiences are all transfused into this delicious recipe.

 In spite of its high recognition, Chanfainita never lost its connection with the people.
 Today, food street hawkers specializing in Chanfainita only abound in working-class jurisdictions.
 The few times these sellers tried their luck in uppity areas as Miraflores or San Isidro, business was very low.

-History has so much influence over individual lives.
+History has so much influence on individual lives.
 The working class has loved Chanfainita for over five centuries.
-Apparently, that’s one thing that will never change.𝔖
+Apparently, that’s one thing that may never change.𝔖